GeoffPidcock/ais-pacifimpact/notebooks/00-avindatt-data-prep-trade.md

     ## 5: exports-fob-domestic 2017-05-01   171 {'currency' = 'nzd 000'}
     ## 6: exports-fob-domestic 2017-06-01  3164 {'currency' = 'nzd 000'}

-# Read Solomon Islands Data
+# Read IMTS Balance of Trade Solomon Islands Data

 Read in Balance of Trade - All Items for Cook Islands.